ukncsc/edge-mod/README.md

 # Edge Mod
 Edge Mod is a Soltra Edge adapter that contains modifications and enhancements to Soltra Edge.
 After using Soltra Edge as our core Cyber Threat Intelligence (CTI) Platform we found that the system could do with some tweaks in order to match our current workflow.
 We worked together with our partners to develop this adapter for the last year around of current requirements.

+Further documentation and guidance on features provided by the adapter are detailed in the Wiki.

 ## Features

 - Publishing of STIX objects